TelegramMessenger/Telegram-iOS/docs/Guide-Migration-Kits-template.md

 ### HockeySDK-iOS 2.5.x

-THere are no changes to the SDK setup code required.
+There are no changes to the SDK setup code required.
 Some delegates methods are deprecated and should be replaced as soon as feasible.

 The following delegates in `BITCrashManagerDelegate` moved to `BITHockeyManagerDelegate`:

 - `- (NSString *)userNameForCrashManager:(BITCrashManager *)crashManager;` is now `- (NSString *)userNameForHockeyManager:(BITHockeyManager *)hockeyManager componentManager:(BITHockeyBaseManager *)componentManager;`
 - `- (NSString *)userEmailForCrashManager:(BITCrashManager *)crashManager;` is now `- (NSString *)userEmailForHockeyManager:(BITHockeyManager *)hockeyManager componentManager:(BITHockeyBaseManager *)componentManager;`

+### HockeySDK-iOS 3.0.x

+Instead of implementing the individual protocols in your app delegate, you can now simply add `BITHockeyManagerDelegate` alone, e.g.:

+    @interface BITAppDelegate () <BITHockeyManagerDelegate> {}

+    @end

+The delegate `-(NSString *)customDeviceIdentifierForUpdateManager:(BITUpdateManager *)updateManager` has been removed.
+To identify the installation please use the new `BITAuthenticator` class.

 ## Troubleshooting